'Kpop Demon Hunters' earn first K-pop Grammy, Steven Spielberg wins 1st Grammy

-LOS ANGELES (AP) — The 68th annual Grammy Awards are taking place Sunday at the Crypto.com Arena in Los Angeles, and spirits were high from the jump after a few back-to-back, history making moments.
+LOS ANGELES (AP) — The 68th annual Grammy Awards are taking place Sunday and spirits were high from the jump after a few back-to-back, history making moments.

 “Golden” from “KPop Demon Hunters” won song written for visual media at the Premiere Ceremony, marking the first time a K-pop act has won a Grammy.
 Songwriters delivered their acceptance speech in both English and Korean, highlighting the song’s bilingual appeal.